-To learn more about the effects of cutting back on sugar, we caught up with experts within the field that shared what are some of the common sugar withdrawal symptoms you may experience and how to reduce sugar intake in the most well-balanced way possible.
+That said, research shows that consuming sugar in excess is often linked to poor health outcomes, such as increased inflammation, altered gut health, and the risk of developing other chronic diseases1, such as cardiovascular disease, type 2 diabetes, and cognitive decline.
+As a result, some folks may opt for cutting back on sugar consumption—but not altogether, which can also be harmful—to reduce certain health risks.
+To learn more about the effects of cutting back on sugar, and how to safely do so if it's appropriate for your health concerns, we caught up with experts within the field that shared what are some of the common sugar withdrawal symptoms you may experience and how to reduce sugar intake in the most well-balanced way possible.

 First things first: Let's debunk some common sugar myths.
 According to Ian K. Smith, MD, a doctor and the author of the book Blast the Sugar Out, no one can—or should—“quit” sugar since it’s the fuel our bodies need to function.
 This simple carbohydrate is present in lots of healthy foods, including naturally-occurring sugar in fruits, vegetables, and whole grains.
-Instead, it’s about learning how to eat sweet stuff in moderation.
-That said, the American Heart Association (AHA) recommends limiting added sugars to no more than 6 percent of calories each day.
-(For most American women, that’s no more than 100 calories per day or about 6 teaspoons of sugar.
-For men, it’s 150 calories per day or about 9 teaspoons.)
+That said, learning ways to consume sugar in moderation is often the most important part.
+According to the American Heart Association (AHA), limiting added sugars to no more than 6 percent of calories each day is recommended.
+(For most American women, that’s no more than 100 calories per day or about six teaspoons of sugar.
+For men, it’s 150 calories per day or about nine teaspoons.)

 It's also worth noting the difference between natural and added sugar.
 The AHA defines "naturally occurring sugars" as sugar found naturally in foods such as fruit (fructose and glucose) and milk (lactose).
-Meanwhile, added sugars are sugars and syrups put in foods.
+Meanwhile, added sugars are sugars and syrups added into foods.
 Namely, ingredients such as maltose, sucrose, high fructose corn syrup, molasses, cane sugar, corn sweetener, raw sugar, syrup, honey, or fruit juice concentrate.
-Common sources of high-sugar foods worth consuming in moderation include sugary beverages (like soda and energy drinks), candy, desserts, breakfast cereals, and some dairy products, to name a few.
+Some common sources of high-sugar foods worth consuming in moderation include sugary beverages (like soda and energy drinks), candy, desserts, breakfast cereals, and some dairy products, to name a few.

 Lauren Manaker, MS, RDN, LD, CLEC, CPT, a registered dietitian based in Charleston, also agrees that sugar can have its place in a balanced and healthy diet.
 "The concern comes into play when people consume too much sugar.
 Most Americans are exceeding the recommended amount of added sugar in their diets," Manaker says.
-As such, Manaker explains that there are pros to reducing sugar, which doesn't include going added-sugar-free cold turkey, either.
+As such, the registered dietitian explains that there are some advantages to reducing sugar intake; but keep in mind this doesn't include going added-sugar-free cold turkey, either.
 "Reducing sugar intake may help reduce the risk of developing chronic conditions and may also help people manage blood sugars—if that is a concern—help manage chronic low-grade inflammation, and help manage their weight," she says.

-That said, Mankaer says it's also worth noting that an extreme desire for sugar might be linked to other underlying causes, such as a magnesium deficiency or as a side effect of not getting enough restful sleep.
+Manaker also explains it's worth noting that an extreme desire for sugar might be linked to other underlying causes, such as a magnesium deficiency or as a side effect of not getting enough restful sleep.
 Thus, it's important to check with a healthcare provider or a dietitian before making any drastic changes to your dietary habits.

-However, if reducing added sugar intake is the objective, Manaker offers several easy tips to do so.
+If reducing added sugar intake is the objective, Manaker offers several easy tips to do so.
 First, she says it's important to focus on reducing added sugars instead of total sugars.
 "Fruit and some veggies contain natural sugars, but they also contain a slew of nutrients that support overall health.
 On the other hand, added sugar doesn't offer much in the nutrition department.
-Because of this, I don't target fruit as food to eliminate if a person is trying to reduce their sugar intake," Manaker says.
+Because of this, I don't recommend targeting fruit as food to eliminate if a person is trying to reduce their sugar intake," Manaker says.

 What happens to your body when you stop eating sugar?

-While there are lots of ways to approach eating less sugar—like a three-day method—Dr. Smith recommends reducing intake over course of five weeks, decreasing your consumption by around 20 percent every seven days.
-By the end, you’ll have shaved off about two-thirds of your average sugar intake from when you get started.
-And as long as you stay under the recommended daily intake of 25 grams on most days, you can still enjoy ice cream every now and then.
+While there are lots of ways to approach eating less sugar—like a three-day method—Dr. Smith recommends reducing intake over the course of five weeks, decreasing your consumption by around 20 percent every seven days.
+By the end, you’ll have shaved off about two-thirds of your average sugar intake from when you started.
+And as long as you stay under the recommended daily intake of 25 grams on most days, you can still gladly enjoy ice cream and other gut-friendly sweeteners every now and then.
 Not so bad, right?

 What happens if you stop eating sugar for a week?